nogibjj/706_Week05_YL/README.md

 * `Workflows` includes GitHub Actions, which contain configuration files for setting up automated build, test, and deployment pipelines for your project.
 * `.gitignore` is used to specify which files or directories should be excluded from version control when using Git.
 * `README.md` is the instruction file for the readers.
-* `descriptive.py` is a Python file that contains the main function.
+* `main.py` is a Python file that contains the main function.
-* `test_descriptive.py`  is a test file for `descriptive.py` that can successfully run in IDEs.
+* `test_main.py`  is a test file for `main.py` that can successfully run in IDEs.
 * `requirements.txt` is to specify the dependencies (libraries and packages) required to run the project.

 ## Project description

-Create a Python script that interacts with a SQL database.
+Create a Python script that interacts with a SQL database `GroceryDB`, with CRUD functions: Create, Read, Update, and Delete operations on `GroceryDB` database.
+It uses `SQLite3` for database interaction and `PrettyTable` to display query results in tabular form.

 ## Project environment